MK2112/deTube_disable_ai_audio/README.md

 └── LICENSE                     # MIT License
 ```

-- The script hooks into YT's player configuration before the page fully loads to avoid race conditions.
+- The script monitors navigation events (important for SPA behavior) to maintain behavior on dynamically loaded YT pages.
-- It monitors navigation events (important for SPA behavior) to maintain behavior on dynamically loaded pages.
+- The script only ever runs on YT pages, solely event-based, related to nothing but the videoplayer.
-- It does **not** collect or transmit any user data at any point
+- The script does **not** collect or transmit any user data at any point.

 ## License